Pickaxe: As a weapon

 The historic pickaxe was readily adapted to a weapon for hand-to-hand combat in ancient times.
 Over the centuries aspects of it were incorporated in various battle axes.

 A pickaxe handle (sometimes called a "pickhandle" or "pick helve") is sometimes used on its own as a club for bludgeoning.
-In The Grapes of Wrath by John Steinbeck, pick handles were used against migrant farmers, and Georgia governor Lester Maddox famously threatened to use a similar, more slender axe handle to bar blacks from entering a "white" restaurant in the heated days of the American civil rights movement of the 1960s.
+In The Grapes of Wrath by John Steinbeck, pick handles were used against migrant farmers, and Georgia governor Lester Maddox famously threatened to use a similar, more slender axe handle to bar blacks from entering a whites-only restaurant in the heated days of the American civil rights movement of the 1960s.
 A pick handle is officially used as a baton in the British Army.

 Pickaxes are commonly carried by Pioneer Sergeants in the British Army.